Ales Bialiatski

-Ales Viktaravich Bialiatski (Note: Alternatively transliterated as Aleś Bialacki, Ales Byalyatski, Alies Bialiacki, and Alex Belyatsky) (Алесь Віктаравіч Бяляцкі; born 25 September 1962) is a human rights defender, Belarusian pro-democracy activist, writer, chair of the Viasna Human Rights Centre and prisoner of conscience.
+Ales Viktaravich Bialiatski (Note: Alternatively transliterated as Aleś Bialacki, Ales Byalyatski, Alies Bialiacki, and Alex Belyatsky) (Алесь Віктаравіч Бяляцкі; born 25 September 1962) is a Belarusian human rights defender, pro-democracy activist, and writer.
+He is chair of the Viasna Human Rights Centre.
+He was held as a prisoner of conscience.
 An activist for Belarusian independence and democracy since the early 1980s, Bialiatski is a founding member of Viasna and the Belarusian Popular Front, serving as leader of the latter from 1996 to 1999.
 He is also a member of the Coordination Council of the Belarusian opposition.
 He has been called "a pillar of the human rights movement in Eastern Europe" by The New York Times, and recognised as a prominent pro-democracy activist in Belarus.

 Bialiatski's defence of human rights in Belarus has brought him numerous international accolades.
 In 2020, he won the Right Livelihood Award, widely known as the "Alternative Nobel Prize".
 In 2022, Bialiatski was awarded the 2022 Nobel Peace Prize, along with the organisations Memorial and Centre for Civil Liberties.

-Bialiatski has been imprisoned twice; firstly from 2011 to 2014, and currently since 2021, on both occasions on charges of tax evasion.
+Bialiatski has been imprisoned twice; firstly from 2011 to 2014, and from 2021 to 2025, on both occasions on charges of tax evasion.
 Bialiatski, as well as other human rights activists, have called the charges politically motivated.

 On 3 March 2023, Bialiatski was sentenced in Minsk to ten years in prison for "cash smuggling" as well as "financing actions and groups that grossly violated public order."
 Human rights activists view the charges as fabricated in order to silence Bialiatski and his movement after he was awarded the Nobel Peace Prize.

 Life

 Background

-Bialiatski was born in Vyartsilya, in today's Karelia, Russia, to Belarusian parents.
+Alexander Bialiatski was born in Vyartsilya, in today's Karelia, Russia, to Belarusian parents.
 His father Viktar Bialiatski is a native of the Rahačoŭ District, and his mother Nina comes from the Naroŭlia District.
 In 1965, the family returned to Belarus to settle in Svietlahorsk, Gomel Region.

 Bialiatski is a scholar of Belarusian literature and graduated from Homiel State University in 1984 with a degree in Russian and Belarusian Philology.
 After graduation, Bialiatski worked as a schoolteacher in the Lieĺčycy District in Gomel Region.

 From 1985 to 1986, he served in the army as an armoured vehicle driver in an antitank artillery battalion near Yekaterinburg (then Sverdlovsk), Russia.